 It also has very tiny pumice granules, plus green tea, apple, and lemon extracts.
 It works hard to renew your complexion, but it’s mild enough to use it three times per week.

 What’s more, it’s free of parabens and harsh chemicals.
 Try it, and take advantage of the 60-day money-back guarantee if you’re not satisfied.

-St. Ives makes a variety of face scrubs, including this one with green tea and 1% salicylic acid.
+St. Ives makes various face scrubs, including this one with green tea and 1% salicylic acid.
 It’s just enough acne medication to lessen redness and inflammation.
 It also gets rid of blackheads.

 The oil-free formula uses tiny particles of walnut shells with apricot fruit extract to exfoliate the skin.

 This American-made facial scrub blends natural and organic ingredients like blueberries, herbs, and aloe.
 It’s designed to tackle acne, blackheads, and wrinkles.

 With jojoba beads for texture, it polishes the complexion to leave it smoother and brighter.
 Meanwhile, the antioxidant-rich blend nourishes the skin.

 Here’s a natural face scrub with Manuka honey.
 It comes from New Zealand, but it’s used worldwide to improve the skin’s health.